 - GRE scores.
 Admitted students nearly always have very high quantitative GRE scores.

 - Foreign applicants must also take the TOEFL or IELTS.
-All applicants who have not done their undergraduate work in a university where English is the sole language of instruction must take the TOEFL or the IELTS.
+All applicants who have not completed a post-secondary degree involving at least two-years of full-time study in the United States or an exempt country must take the TOEFL or the IELTS.
+The test must have been taken within the previous two years.
 The department requires TOEFL with a minimum score of 100 (internet-based), 600 (paper-based) or 250 (computer-based), or IELTS with a bandscore of 7 in place of the TOEFL.
 The TSE is not required.